CMU-Heinz-95702/Lab-3-Cloud-Interesting-Picture/readme.md

 Recall that the ***cloud*** is a fancy term for "someone else's servers".
 Some useful properties of cloud computing include not having to buy hardware, not needing to keep system software (like operating systems) up-to-date, not worrying about exactly where your application is running (although you should think about some possible downsides of that - for example, how is security handled in the cloud?
 What is the network latency of connecting to the application?), the ability to scale  - up or down - the number of servers in use based on current demand, and geographic placement to put servers closer to clients.

 In this lab, you'll use [Codespaces](https://github.com/features/codespaces) which has a free tier for small-scale use.
-As you can see from the URL, it is part of github (owned by Microsoft) Other commercial cloud providers include [Amazon AWS](https://aws.amazon.com/), [Alibaba Cloud](https://us.alibabacloud.com/en), and [Codespaces](https://Codespaces.com)
+As you can see from the URL, it is part of github (owned by Microsoft) Other commercial cloud providers include [Amazon AWS](https://aws.amazon.com/), [Alibaba Cloud](https://us.alibabacloud.com/en), and [Heroku](https://heroku.com)

 ### 2.1 Get started with the github
 1. If you already have a github account, use that.
 If you do not have a github account, go to [github.com](https://github.com) and create one.

 2. Create a new repository on github named Lab3; make it private.
 You can add a README file if you'd like, but it's not required.

 3. In the Lab3 repo, click the Add file drop-down and choose Upload Files.
-Drag and drop your Dockerfile and ROOT.war from Part 1.
+Drag and drop your Dockerfile and ROOT.war.
 At the bottom, click Commit Changes.

 ### 2.2 Get started with Codespaces
 1. Go to [Codespaces](https://github.com/features/codespaces).
 You can browse this page and its links as needed.
 Click Get started for free.